-* Costa Rica Teen Surf Camps are ON!
+* SPRING BREAK Costa Rica Teen Surf Camps are ON!
 Our summer camps are tentative for now.
 Costa Rica is open to tourism with everyone required to purchase travelers insurance upon entry and you will need a Covid test to re enter the USA.
 Camps are for ages 14 – 19.
 Airfare not included.
 We need a minimum of 4 surfers for a session to run.
 If minimum number of campers is not met 14 days prior to surf camp start date, camp will be cancelled and you will receive a full refund.
 Endless Summer is not responsible for any inconvenience, or the cost of travel if camp is cancelled due to not meeting minimum requirement.
 Contact us for more information or to book a camp.

 Surf Camp Information (FAQ’s)

 Itinerary: Day 1-2

 Upon arrival meet up with our surf camp representative at the airport and get ready for your adventure.
 We will begin our Costa Rica journey driving to catch the ferry over to the Nicoya Peninnsula.
 Upon arrival you will settle into your accommodations and we will discuss the surf forecast and our schedule for the week.
 Our first morning will start with a light breakfast followed by a surf session in front of the house with our local instructors.
 We will return to the house for a big typical Costa Rican breakfast followed by your first conversational Spanish lesson.
 This will enable you to practice your Spanish all week long with the local community as you come in contact with the locals in the water, and when we perform community service.
 Each day will be capped off with a hearty meal after an amazing Costa Rican Sunset